 Rice production in Japan

 Rice is the most consumed stable crop in Japan, and northeast part of Japan is a main area of rice production.
 In Japan, one of the most famous rice brands is Koshihikari.
 Koshihikari has various local brands across the country.
 For example, if Koshihikari is cultivated in a part of Niigata prefecture, it is considered as “Uonuma Koshihikari” while it is called as “Aizu Koshihikari” if it is cultivated in the western part of Fukushima prefecture.
-In terms the amount of rice production, Niigata prefecture is the most producing prefecture in Japan, and Fukushima is placed at the 4th place.
+In terms of the amount of rice production, Niigata prefecture, located next to Fukushima, is the most producing prefecture in Japan, and Fukushima is placed at the 4th place.

-In Japan, the general trend in rice production shows the decline of the production.
-Niigata and Fukushima prefectures are no exception.
-However, the production value of Niigata prefecture in 2011 slightly increased from production in 2010 while the value of Fukushima prefecture after the accident in 2011 (Figure A1).
-It indicates that agriculture in Fukushima is affected by many ways of 2011 such as the earthquake, tsunami, and the Fukushima nuclear accident.
-On account of , it is reasonable to choose farms in Fukushima prefecture and Niigata prefecture as a sample to determine the reputational quantitative loss by the accident in Japanese agriculture.
+During the 2000s, the gap in rice production between Fukushima Prefecture and Niigata Prefecture gradually narrowed.
+However, after 2011, this gap widened substantially (Figure A1).
+It indicates that agriculture in Fukushima in 2011 was affected by many ways of such as the earthquake, tsunami, and the Fukushima nuclear accident.
+On account of these two aspects, it is reasonable to choose farms in Fukushima prefecture and Niigata prefecture as a sample to determine the reputational quantitative loss by the accident in Japanese agriculture.

 Fukushima nuclear accident

 On March 11, 2011, the Great East Japan Earthquake struck Tohoku region, a northeastern part of Japan, causing a tsunami that hit the Fukushima nuclear power plant and resulted in a meltdown of the reactors.
 This incident led to a significant release of radioactive material, raising nationwide concerns about nuclear safety.
 It is historically the worst nuclear incident since the Chernobyl disaster in 1986.
 The government has issued an indoor evacuation directive for the area within 20 to 30 kilometers of the nuclear power plant.
 The middle and coastal areas of Fukushima prefecture, which are at most 75 kilometers away from the nuclear power plant experienced contamination.
 However, the western part remained unaffected such as the Aizu area, which is located more than 100 kilometers away from the nuclear power plant.
-After the accident, mass media reported and provoked fear about the radioactive contamination in Fukushima prefecture, resulting in reputational damage for western part of Fukushima prefecture.
+After the accident, mass media reported and provoked fear about the radioactive contamination in Fukushima prefecture, resulting in reputational damage for the western part of Fukushima prefecture.
 As Saak (2012) states that collective reputation is greater when public information is disseminated more rapidly, the price of agricultural products, livestock, and fish in Fukushima prefecture declined.
 After the accident, 55 countries have banned importing agricultural products and seafood in Fukushima prefecture.
 Despite government inspections confirming the safety of rice shipments from the western part after the accident, concerns persisted about the potential contamination of agricultural products in that region.
-Aside from the agricultural sector, the accident affects many aspects of our societies, such as residential land markets, well-being, and mortality rate (He & Tanaka, 2023; Horie & Managi, 2017, 2017; Kawaguchi & Yukutake, 2017; Rehdanz et al., 2015)
+Aside from the agricultural sector, the accident affects many aspects of our societies, such as residential location choice, residential land markets, well-being, preferences on the energy mix, and mortality rate (He & Tanaka, 2023; Horie & Managi, 2017, 2017; Kawaguchi & Yukutake, 2017; Rehdanz et al., 2015)

 Figure A2 is a distribution map of areas contaminated by radioactive materials in Fukushima and neighboring six prefectures in 2012.
 Figure A2 shows that the western side of Fukushima prefecture was not contaminated by radioactive materials while the central and coastal side of Fukushima were highly contaminated.
 Some parts of Gunma prefecture which is south of Fukushima and Miyagi prefecture which is north of Fukushima were also contaminated.
 Since the Aizu area of Fukushima was not physically affected by radioactive materials, we assume that it would be affected by only reputational loss by the Fukushima nuclear accident.